 A company car can be a great job perk to offer employees, usually provided to staff on permanent contracts whose jobs require extensive travel, such as travelling salespeople or employees who work at multiple locations.
 However, company cars impact the amount of tax paid by both the employer and the employee driving it.

-Several factors decide how much tax is due on a company car, from the list price of the vehicle to the CO2 emissions it creates and the type of fuel used.
-That’s why it’s important to calculate exactly how much tax you pay to ensure you explore all your options and choose a vehicle that genuinely benefits your staff and your business.
+Several factors decide how much tax is due on a company car, from the vehicle’s list price to the CO2 emissions it creates and the type of fuel used.
+That’s why it’s important to calculate precisely how much tax you pay to ensure you explore all your options and choose a vehicle that genuinely benefits your staff and your business.

 Table of Contents